EECS150/asic-labs-sp24/lab3/README.md

 3. Is the delay from the waveform the same as from the sdf file?
 Why or why not?

 ### Question 5: Synthesized Divder
-1. From the report of your synthesized divder determine its:
+1. From the reports of your 4-bit synthesized divder, determine its:
    - critical path and the slack
    - total cell area
    - maximum operating frequency in MHz from the reports (You might need to re-run synthesis multiple times to determine the maximum achievable frequency)

-2. Change the bitwidth of your divider to 32-bit, what is the
+2. From the reports of your 32-bit synthesized divder, determine its:
    - critical path and the slack
    - total cell area
    - maximum operating frequency in MHz from the reports (You might need to re-run synthesis multiple times to determine the maximum achievable frequency)